 Suzuki-roshi: [Laughs, laughter.]
-When student says "wake up," teacher will wake up.
+When student says "wake up,"

+teacher will wake up.
 [Laughter.]
-That is something like Soto way.
+That is something like Sōtō way.
 And that is why we put more emphasis on how to offer incense or how to work or how to eat.
-How it is so is very difficult to maybe, very difficult to understand for beginners; but when you have some experience you will understand difference between Soto and Rinzai.
-And both Soto and Rinzai have its own advantage, but both Rinzai and Soto-anyway, main point of practice is not to attain enlightenment but right after you attain enlightenment.
-You know, like Buddha practiced six years, and like Bodhidharma practiced zazen nine years, even though they have enlightenment.
+How it is so is very difficult to, may be very difficult to understand for beginners; but when you have some experience you will understand difference between Sōtō and Rinzai.
+And both Sōtō and Rinzai have its own advantage.

+Anyway, main point of practice is not to attain enlightenment but right after you attain enlightenment-like Buddha practiced six years, and like Bodhidharma practiced zazen nine years, even though they have enlightenment.
 That is good example of Buddhist practice.
-Not only Soto and Rinzai, but also all the schools of Buddhism put emphasis on everyday life of-or life of Buddhist.
+Not only Sōtō and Rinzai, but also all the schools of Buddhism put emphasis on everyday life of, or life of Buddhist.
 As long as Buddhism is for people it should be like that.
-So difference between Rinzai or Sōtō or Shin school or Tendai or Shingon-is, you know, the entrance is different; but if you enter the gate of Buddhism, what you-the way of life you have are not different.
+So difference between Rinzai or Sōtō or Shin school or Tendai or Shingon is, the entrance is different; but if you enter the gate of Buddhism, the way of life you have are not different.

-Difficult, you know, set of circumstances [?]-I think san-pachi-nenju, that is very-if you see san-pachi-nenju, you will understand what is our practice, especially when Ino says- I have- Do you have the translation of the san-pachi-nenju?
+Difficult set of circumstances-I think san-pachi-nenju-if you see san-pachi-nenju, you will understand what is our practice, especially when Ino says- Do you have the translation of the san-pachi-nenju?
 Do you have it there?

 So after- Oh.
 Do you have it?
-[Inaudible response from student.}
+[Inaudible response from student.]

 Okay.
 After we clean up zendo and our rooms and everywhere, we observe san-pachi-nenju.
 San means three; pachi means eight.
-And every three days-three and eight days: the third, the eighth, thirteenth, eighteenth, twenty-third, twenty eighth before [1-2 words] ... four and nine day.
+And every three days-three and eight days: the third, the eighth, thirteenth, eighteenth, twenty-third, twenty eighth-before four and nine day.
 Four and nine day is the day we have no dokusan-my holiday [laughs, laughter].

-But if you understand that that four and nine day is-are the day when we have no schedule.
+But if you understand that four and nine day are the day when we have no schedule.
 But strictly speaking, hosan means no dokusan.
 San is dokusan-san.
 No dokusan on four and nine day.
-Nowadays we do not have not much zazen practice, but we can practice zazen if you like [laughs].
+Nowadays we do not have much zazen practice, but we can practice zazen if you like [laughs].
 But most people understand four and nine days is the day when we have no schedule; but it is not right understanding.
 Dokusan means to see-to see a student personal.
 Doku means personal, or alone, or independent.
 Doku.
 San is to visit teacher.
 Dokusan.

-So before- Dōgen-zenji, first of all, when he was studying at Rinzai monastery, under Eisai he studied kōan practice first and he went to

-&lt;sup>2 Also Myōan Eisei (Yōsai) or Senkō (Zenkō) Kokushi (1141-1215): Japanese

-China with Myōzen, a disciple of Eisai, he went to China.
-And he attained enlightenment under Eisai-zenji, and after that to have more mature practice he continued his training-his practice until Eisai-zenji passed away.
-And since he thought there is good-no more good teacher in Japan, so he went to China and continued his practice.
+Dōgen-zenji-first of all, when he was studying at Rinzai monastery, under Eisai [Myōan Eisei (Yōsai) or Senkō (Zenkō) Kokushi (1141-1215): Japanese Zen master of the Ōryō lineage of Rinzai Zen.] he studied kōan practice first and he went to China with Myōzen [Myōzen Ryōnen (1184-1225): Japanese Zen master of the Ōryō lineage of Rinzai Zen; student and dharma successor of Eisei-zenji.], a disciple of Eisai, he went to China.
+And he attained enlightenment under Eisai-zenji, and after that to have more mature practice he continued his training, his practice until Eisai-zenji passed away.
+And since he thought there is no more good teacher in Japan, so he went to China and continued his practice.

-And he was-he-when he met Myōzen-zenji, he had great confidence in his practice.
-And he had great confidence in his non-selfish practice.
+And when he met Myōzen-zenji, he had great confidence in his practice.
+He had great confidence in his non-selfish practice.
 And he set up how to have non-selfish practice-how to set up non-selfish practice for himself and for his disciples.